 - Parsley and S&P. Flat leaf parsley is traditionally used but curly works too.
 Use kosher or sea salt when seasoning at the end and remember that if you salted the water for boiling some of the salt already made its way into the spuds.

-How Long to Boil Potatoes For?
+How Long Does It Take to Boil Potatoes?

 It all depends on the exact variety and the size.
 The time could vary from 10 minutes to 20 minutes or so.
 Simply test with a fork to detemine doneness – it should slide into the potato easily.